syncfusion-content/xamarin-docs/Xamarin/Linear-Gauge/labels.md

 ## Customize the scale labels format

-`LabelFormat` property allows the user to customize the scale labels format.
+`LabelFormat` property allows you to customize the scale labels format.

 {% tabs %}